 Identity theft is a type of fraud that involves stealing money or gaining other benefits by pretending to be someone else.
 Learn how you can protect yourself.

 Businesses can also be targeted by criminals.
 It's important business owners implement appropriate risk management practices and systems to adequately protect themselves and their customers.

 Protecting yourself and your family

-- Never provide your 6-digit code from a security token to anyone over the phone;
+- Never provide your 6-digit e-banking security code to anyone.

 - For more information about protecting yourself from scams, refer to ACCC Scamwatch website for more information.